ZapoVerde/RoboSmith/docs/Construction/Task 1_2-Specification- Programmable Context Partitioner Service.md

     }
     ```
 *   **Detailed Behavioral Logic (The Algorithm):**
-    1.  **Internal State:** The service maintains a private `Map<string, ManagedProcess>`, where the key is the `worktreePath` and `ManagedProcess` is an object containing the `child_process` instance and its associated JSON-RPC client.
+    1.  **Internal State:** The service maintains a private `Map<string, ManagedProcess>`, where the key is the `worktreePath` and `ManagedProcess` is an object containing the `IManagedProcess` instance and its associated JSON-RPC client.
     2.  **`spinUpServer(worktreePath)`:**
         a.
 Checks if a server is already running for the given `worktreePath`.
 If so, it logs a warning and returns.
         b.
-Spawns the `roberto-mcp` binary as a child process, setting the `ROBERTO_MAX_MEMORY_MB` environment variable to a reasonable limit (e.g., 256MB).
+Calls `this.processSpawner.spawn(binaryPath, worktreePath)` to get an `IManagedProcess` instance.
         c.
-Establishes a JSON-RPC client that communicates over the process's `stdio` streams.
+Establishes a JSON-RPC client that communicates over the streams provided by the `IManagedProcess` object.
         d.
 Stores the process and client in its internal map.
         e.
-Sends the `tools/call` message for `index_code` with the `worktreePath`.
-This is an async operation.
-The method's promise resolves only after `r-mcp` confirms the initial indexing (or fast warm-start validation) is complete.
+Sends the `tools/call` message for `index_code` with the `worktreePath` using the newly created client.
+The method's promise resolves only after this initial indexing is complete.
     3.  **`spinDownServer(worktreePath)`:**
         a.
 Looks up the `ManagedProcess` for the given `worktreePath`.
         b.
-If found, it sends a graceful shutdown signal to the process and removes it from the map.
+If found, it calls `managedProcess.process.kill()` and removes the entry from the map.
     4.  **`getClientFor(worktreePath)`:**
         a.
 A synchronous method that performs a simple lookup in the map and returns the stored `JsonRpcClient` or `undefined`.

 *   **Mandatory Testing Criteria:**
-    *   A test must verify that `spinUpServer` correctly spawns a child process and sends the `index_code` message via a mocked RPC client.
+    *   A test must verify that `spinUpServer` correctly calls the `spawn` method on a **mocked `IProcessSpawner`** with the correct binary path and working directory.
-    *   A test must verify that `spinDownServer` terminates the correct mocked child process.
+    *   A test must verify that `spinDownServer` calls the `kill` method on the **mocked `IManagedProcess`** instance that was returned by the spawner.
-    *   A test must verify that `getClientFor` returns the correct client for a running process and `undefined` for an unknown or stopped one.
+    *   A test must verify that after `spinUpServer` succeeds, `getClientFor` returns the correct, newly created client.
-    *   A test must verify that attempting to spin up an already-running server does not create a second process.
+    *   A test must verify that attempting to spin up an already-running server does not call the spawner a second time.
+    *   A test must verify that if the `spawn` method on the mocked adapter throws an error, the `spinUpServer` promise is rejected.

 ---